Abdenasser/dr_scaffold/README.md

 cd drf_scaffold
 ```

-Copy the `drf_scaffold` application folder (not the project folder) into your Django project.
+Copy the `core` application folder (not the project folder) into your Django project.
 Add the application to your INSTALLED_APPS like the following:

 ```
 INSTALLED_APPS = [
     ...
-    'drf_scaffold'
+    'core'
 ]

 ```